Combat (newspaper)

 Combat was a French newspaper created during the Second World War.
 It was founded in 1941 as a clandestine newspaper of the French Resistance.

 War years

 In August 1944, Combat took over the headquarters of L'Intransigeant in Paris, and Albert Camus became its editor in chief.
 The newspaper's production run decreased from 185,000 copies in January 1945 to 150,000 in August of the same year: it did not attain the circulation of other established newspapers (the Communist daily L'Humanité was publishing at the time 500,000 copies).

 Liberation

 Following the liberation, the main participants in the publication included Albert Ollivier, Jean-Paul de Dadelsen, Jean Bloch-Michel (1912–1987), and Georges Altschuler (fr).
-Among leading contributors were Jean-Paul Sartre, André Malraux, Emmanuel Mounier, Raymond Aron and Pierre Herbart.
+Among leading contributors were Jean-Paul Sartre, Simone De Beauvoir, André Malraux, Emmanuel Mounier, Raymond Aron and Pierre Herbart.
 From 1943 to 1947, its editor-in-chief was Albert Camus.
 Its production was directed by André Bollier until Milice repression led to his death.